Image-to-Video

 2. Attach an image - Upload or drag & drop a single image

-3. Select video model - Choose a model that supports image-to-video (Veo, Kling, Sora)
+3. Select video model - Choose a model that supports image-to-video (Veo, Grok, Kling, Sora)

 4. Describe the motion - Write a prompt describing how the image should move